 The wines are generously flavoured, often a little rustic and always need a little more time.
 A marketing initiative that linked Saint-Amour with Valentine's Day ensures that this is usually the most expensive of the crus.

 Generally, wines from Juliénas (you don't pronounce the 's') are ready early and maybe kept for three or four years.
-Perfect steak and chips red in my book.
+Perfect steak and chips red.

 With only 250ha, this is the smallest of the ten 'crus' and the hardest to find.
 The sad fact is that 85% is sold off as AOC Bourgogne in some years, making it even rarer.